abyakod/snowflake_spark_example/readme.md

     1. Click `Play` icon next to Line 12
     2. Observe the output in the run window

-#### Extra Credit
-1. Modify the application.conf to execute a custom query instead of reading just a single table.
-    1. Replace the `dbtable` property with a custom query

-    ex. query = "SELECT emp_no, MAX(from_date) as from_date, MAX(to_date) AS to_date FROM dept_emp GROUP BY emp_no"
-2. Rerun application

 ## Writing data to Snowflake
 This tutorial will demonstrate using Spark to read in a JSON dataset, parse it into a flattened table, and write the results to Snowflake.